DDDEastMidlandsLimited/dddem-blog/_posts/2019-11-01-it-takes-a-community.md

 On top of all that, he's kept me sane.

 As many of you know Moreton is my partner in more ways than one.
-It's been an absolute pleasure getting to work with him on something we are both passionate about and I couldn't ask for a better partner in crime.
+It's been an absolute pleasure getting to work with him on something we are both passionate about and I couldn't ask for a better partner in ~~crime~~ conference organisation.

 <br/>